mindsdb/mindsdb/mindsdb/integrations/handlers/chromadb_handler/README.md

 ## Usage

-In order to make use of this handler and connect to a ChromaDB server in MindsDB, the following syntax can be used:
+In order to make use of this handler and connect to a hosted ChromaDB instance in MindsDB, the following syntax can be used:

 ```sql
 CREATE DATABASE chroma_dev